Ocean's Thirteen poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Ocean's Thirteen against these established plot points, we can identify how Steven Soderbergh utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Ocean's Thirteen within the crime genre.

 Steven Soderbergh's Structural Approach